Fortin Finger Test

 How is the Fortin Finger Test performed?

-The patient points one finger to the pain area twice, and if the pain is localized within 1 cm of the same spot each time, the test is considered positive.
+The patient points one finger to the pain area twice, and if the pain is localized within 1 cm of the same spot above the sacroiliac joints each time, the test is considered positive.

 What are the common symptoms of sacroiliac joint dysfunction?

-Common symptoms include lower back pain, pain in the buttocks, and discomfort and pressure that radiates down the legs.
+Common symptoms include chronic pain in the lower back, pain in the buttocks, and discomfort and pressure that radiates down the legs.

 Join 10,000+ teams using Carepatron to be more productive